Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Results

 The turbulent pressure profile calculated from the multi-scale filtered velocities is shown in Fig.~\ref{fig:turbulent_pressure_profiles}.

-Central values for all three clusters are smaller than the average values found by \citet{Groth+2025}, independent of the dynamical state.
+Central values for Virgo and Perseus are smaller than the average values found by \citet{Groth+2025a}, and even Coma, a very active cluster, is only marginally larger than statistical averages.
 This gives a hint that selection bias can indeed be part of the explanation for the very low non-thermal pressure found by XRISM.

-Overall, excellent agreement between Hitomi/XRISM observations and simulated counterparts is found for all clusters in the central region.
-As for Coma, values are higher further out in the simulation counterparts by a factor $\approx 2$, outer regions being also more prone to timing differences and to the presence of specific substructures.
+Overall, excellent agreement between Hitomi/XRISM observations and simulated counterparts is found for all clusters in the central region assuming the velocity dispersion accounts for all turbulent motions.
+Nevertheless, this comparison is also affected by methodological differences.
+As for Coma, values are higher further out in the simulation counterparts by a factor $\approx 2$, outer regions being also more prone to timing differences and to the presence of specific substructures, as visible in the increased uncertainty range both for simulations and observations.

-\subsection{Mock X-ray spectra}
+\subsection{Mock X-Ray Spectra}